lohcoh/lohcoh-core/lohcoh-docs/Generator/Monetization.md

 ## cross-platform components
 Makes the core components work across multiple platform.

+## Apollo-like state management engine for .NET.
+Focused on idiomatic C#.
+Doesn't use GraphQL, uses LINQ, the .NET type system, MediatR-based mutations.
+Integrated with lowkoder, automagically binds queries and mutations to ASP.NET backend services.

 # tutorial videos

 Some open source projects make money by providing video tutorials on a subscription basis...